 About Kidwelly Castle

-Kidwelly Castle has overlooked the river Gwendraeth and the town of Kidwelly since 1106, shortly after the Norman conquest.
+Kidwelly Castle in Wales has overlooked the river Gwendraeth and the town of Kidwelly for almost 1,000 years, and today provides visitors a fascinating glimpse into medieval Wales.

-Originally intended to defend Norman – and therefore English – rule against the Welsh, Kidwelly Castle fell several times during revolts in the twelfth century.
-But it stood firm when besieged in 1403 by Owain Glyndŵr, the Welsh prince who led a powerful uprising against English rule.
+Kidwelly Castle was built in 1106 shortly after the Norman conquest, and was intended to defend Norman – and therefore English – rule against the Welsh.
+Though Kidwelly Castle fell several times during revolts in the 12th century, it stood firm when besieged in 1403 by Owain Glyndŵr, the Welsh prince who led a powerful uprising against English rule.

-Due to its place at the centre of several military engagements, Kidwelly underwent several repairs and improvements throughout the High Medieval period and was constantly adapted to deal with the various threats it faced.
+Due to its place at the centre of several military engagements, Kidwelly underwent several repairs and improvements throughout the medieval period and was constantly adapted to deal with the various threats it faced.

-The castle’s current form principally developed between the thirteenth and fifteenth centuries and has remained largely constant ever since.
-Originally a wooden fortification, it was rebuilt in stone and continually improved over this period.
-It still remains today as a much-valued fixture of the Welsh countryside and a fascinating insight into the country’s medieval past.
+The castle’s current form was principally developed between the 13th and 15th centuries, and has remained largely constant ever since.
+Originally a wooden fortification, it was rebuilt in stone and continually improved over this period, and still remains a much-valued fixture of the Welsh countryside and a fascinating insight into the country’s medieval past.

-In the town of Kidwelly are more sites of historical interest, not least the eighteenth-century Old Malthouse and the Castle Mill of 1804.
-Visitors can also take in Carmarthen, which is just nine miles away.
+The town of Kidwelly hosts more sites of historical interest, including the 18th-century Old Malthouse and the Castle Mill of 1804, while visitors can also take in Carmarthen, which is just 9 miles away.

 Discover the very best castles of Wales, from Beaumaris to Harlech Castle and more, includes an interactive map of Welsh castles.